 - overseeing and coordinating all University fundraising activities

 - administering all monetary gifts on behalf of the University and Foundation

 - ensuring all gifts and bequests are appropriately processed and recognised

 - recording all donor information on behalf of the University, and

 - Any person who believes that this policy has been breached is encouraged to advise the Director of Finance who will investigate the matter; alternatively, the complainant may follow the procedures set out in the Fraud and Corruption Policy or Protected Disclosures Policy.

 Responsibility for monitoring compliance

-- The Director of Finance and Analytics is responsible for monitoring compliance with this policy and for reporting any breaches to the Vice-Chancellor and the chairperson of the Capital and Finance Committee.
+- The Director of Finance is responsible for monitoring compliance with this policy and for reporting any breaches to the Vice-Chancellor and the chairperson of the Capital and Finance Committee.